Internet to boost your online presence

 Customer feedback can offer valuable insights into their expectations and areas for improvement.

-You can find customer feedback in many different ways.
+Customer feedback can be found in many different ways.
 For example, customers may:

 Monitoring these channels can help you engage with customers in a timely way.
 This can further help to increase customer satisfaction.